manukalexi/The-error-threshold-revisited/README.md

 - Phenotype model
 - Simplified model

-2. On Linux/Ubuntu systems with the GCC toolchain installed, navigate to the directory of the selected model and compile the code using:
+2. On Linux/Ubuntu systems with the GCC toolchain installed, navigate to the directory or subdirectory of the selected model and compile the code using:

 ```bash
 make